 If you make all your tailgating foods finger foods, you won’t have to bother with many utensils.
 Plastic utensils are generally #6 plastic which means they are made from polystyrene and is not widely accepted at recycling facilities.

 Napkins – at home and when we travel as a family, we use cloth napkins but when you’ve got a crowd and are away from home, cloth doesn’t make the most sense.
 For napkins, choose a variety that is 100% recycled paper and made from post-consumer content.
 Seventh Generation is a good choice.

 The biggest takeaway is to be mindful of the products you choose and the impact they will have on our environment.
 It is possible to have an eco-friendly tailgating event, it just takes a bit more preparation.
 Make your purchases count and your voice heard by advocating for change with your money.

-Interested in learning more about finding your own eco-friendly lifestyle without losing your mind?
-Head here to discover more.
+Hop over here to learn more about finding your own eco-friendly lifestyle without losing your mind.

 Are you a football fan?
 How frequently do you tailgate?
 Comment below and let me know if you use eco-friendly products at your tailgate.